Business Intelligence

 How to Use AI to Auto-Generate SQL for Your Users

 Accessing data insights shouldn’t require technical expertise.
 AI-powered SQL generation lets you write plain English questions - like “What were our total sales in March?” - and instantly get accurate SQL queries, saving time and reducing errors.
-This technology simplifies data access for non-technical users, integrates with tools like Snowflake and PostgreSQL, and supports advanced features like multi-table joins and real-time dashboards.
+This technology simplifies AI-driven self-serve analytics for non-technical users, integrates with tools like Snowflake and PostgreSQL, and supports advanced features like multi-table joins and real-time dashboards.
 By automating SQL creation, teams can focus on interpreting results instead of writing queries.

 Key Points: